 Since that time, Berger Kahn has been leading the charge for insurers in the major California wildfire cases, where utility companies, government agencies or private companies cause catastrophic losses.
-These fires include Grass Valley, Malibu Canyon, Sesnon, Sayre, Crown, Yorba Linda, San Bruno, Bernardo, Powerhouse, Butte, Petaluma, and Round.
+These fires include Grass Valley, Malibu Canyon, Sesnon, Sayre, Crown, Yorba Linda, San Bruno, Bernardo, Powerhouse, Butte, Petaluma, Round, San Jose and Liberty.
 Berger Kahn serves as Liaison Counsel for the Subrogation group, along with other well-known firms.

 Berger Kahn often uses inverse condemnation to pursue recovery where a public improvement causes damage.
 From electrical fires to landslides to broken sewer pipes, we can use inverse condemnation to recover without showing fault and to obtain attorneys’ fee and cost reimbursement for our clients.
 This cause of action is under attack by the defense, and Berger Kahn is active at the appeal level on these issues.

 The firm becomes involved in subrogation cases from the onset of damage.
 Early involvement allows us to assemble the best possible case while the evidence is still fresh.

 The firm also represents insurance companies in actions seeking contribution in connection with property and liability insurance policy obligations.
 Our lawyers have successfully obtained contribution for defense costs and settlements paid in environmental cases, construction defect cases and other large litigation.